Get,

 Risk Factors of H3N2 Infection

-Certain high-risk groups are more vulnerable than others.
+Certain high-risk groups are more susceptible to vulnerabilities than others.
 If you or your loved ones are in such groups, exercising caution is suggested:

 • Pregnant women